rohan-varma/CS-M117-Project/README.md

 1) Navigate into the BackEnd directory and run `npm start`.
 This will start the app listening on the port `localhost:3000/BluA`

+2) Check the file `FrontEnd/requestors.js`.
+If the `ServerURL` variable is not `localhost:3000/BluA`, set it to that.

 ### Testing the BackEnd

 - `npm test` will test the APIs for the routes defined in `routes.js`.